 - 1. Inventory should be maintained and regularly updated by the Chemical Hygiene Officer. - 2.
 An inventory list arranged alphabetically will be posted in the storage room.
-Safety Data Sheets will be arranged alphabetically and located in the storage room. - I. Small Spills and Accidents - The "Building Level Emergency Response Plan" shall govern all emergency responses 1. used in each building. - 2.
+Safety Data Sheets will be arranged alphabetically and located in the storage room. - I. Small Spills and Accidents - 1.
+The "Building Level Emergency Response Plan" shall govern all emergency responses used in each building. - 2.
 The fire alarm system will be used to alert people in all parts of the facility if necessary. - 3.
 A spill-control policy has been developed and includes consideration of preventing spills (Appendix A). - 4.
-All accidents or near accidents should be carefully analyzed with the results distributed to all who might benefit. - Waste Disposal Program J. - Aim: To assure that minimal harm to people, other organisms and the environment will 1. result from the disposal of laboratory waste chemicals. - 2.
+All accidents or near accidents should be carefully analyzed with the results distributed to all who might benefit. - J. Waste Disposal Program - 1.
+Aim: To ensure that minimal harm to people, other organisms and the environment will result from the disposal of laboratory waste chemicals. - 2.
 Discarding chemical stocks: Unlabeled containers of chemicals and solutions should undergo prompt disposal.

-Before a Teacher goes home at the end of the day, the chemicals for which that teacher was responsible for should be discarded or returned to storage.
+Before a teacher goes home at the end of the day, the chemicals for which that teacher was responsible should be discarded or returned to storage.
 A small amount of chemicals for one lab experiment may be securely stored in the classroom.
 Chemicals must be returned to the storeroom or disposed of properly at the conclusion of the experiment.

-3. Frequency of disposal: Waste should be removed from classrooms at the end of every day.
+- 3. Frequency of disposal: Waste should be removed from classrooms at the end of every day.
 Indiscriminate disposal by pouring waste chemicals down the drain or adding them to mixed refuse for landfill burial is illegal.
-Hoods should not be used as means of disposal for volatile chemicals.
-Disposal by recycling or chemical decontamination should be used when possible.
+Hoods should not be used as a means of disposal for volatile chemicals.
+Disposal by recycling or chemical decontamination should be used when possible. - K. Curriculum Review of Chemical Activities - 1.
+Any activity involving hazardous chemicals must be submitted to the Chemical Hygiene Officer or Department Supervisor for review and approval prior to implementation.
+This review will verify the appropriateness of the activity, assess risk, and ensure that proper safety equipment and protocols are in place.